yetibot/yetibot.github.io/resources/templates/md/posts/2020-06-11-a-hierarchy-of-context.md

 ## Global

 When a message arrives, we can ignore everything about its origin, such as the channel it came from or user responsible for sending it.
 This is the **global context**.
-When we configure Yetibot through the available means, we are setting the global context that Yeibot operates within.
+It spans an entire Yetibot instance across all configured adapters.

+## Adapter

+Slightly more specific, when a message arrives we can look at the adapter that it originated from.
+This is the **adapter context**.

 ## Channel